EXL/JIconCreator/ReadMe.md

 JIconCreator
 ============

-JIconCreator is a improved icon-making program that was used in the Android ADT plugin for Eclipse.
+JIconCreator is an improved icon-making program that was used in the Android ADT plugin for Eclipse.
 I have added some options regarding the random selection of colors and disabling the overlay mask.

 ![JIconCreator running on Windows 10](images/jiconcreator_windows10.png)

 The icon generator was rewritten from the scratch.
-Therefore, dependencies of various big Java-libraries, including: SWT, Guav, and Android SDK, have been removed from the application.
-The standard Swing/AWT libraries from the JDK set were used for creating GUI.
+Therefore, dependencies of various big Java-libraries, including: SWT, Guava and Android SDK, have been removed from the application.
+The standard Swing/AWT libraries from the JDK were used for creating GUI.
 The JIconCreator application has been tested on JRE 8.

 ## Download